datastructures-js/deque/README.md

 ```

 ### .back()
-peeks on the back element in the queue.
+peeks on the back element of the queue.

 <table>
   <tr>